Head of Department:

 GCSE in Design & Technology, specialising in Graphics

 This course will enable you to develop excellent graphical skills through the use of free hand sketching, graphics software and Computer Aided Design.
 You will be encouraged to design and make 3D graphic products with creativity and originality, using a range of techniques and graphics materials - primarily paper, card, board and plastic.
 You will use the skills and knowledge gained through the course to design and make imaginative solutions to a range of practical tasks such as a board-game or pop-up book, merchandise for your favourite film or band or branding for a new makeup product.
+Many pupils also choose to engage in projects based in the built environment, such as architecture, interior or landscape design.
 You will be enthused and challenged to learn through graphic images, to use and apply colour and to understand the impact of graphic media in the world we live in.

 By studying this course you will learn about the following areas:

 design thinking and communication